Our top video generators to produce and enhance videos with AI

 In this post, I’ll compare 10 of the most popular tools and share the video each one generated from the same initial prompt.
-That way, you can see the results for yourself and pick the AI video generator app you like the best.
+That way, you can create AI videos and pick the video maker app you like the best.
 Let’s get into it.

 How We Tested These Tools